Surprise second pregnancies: How can breastfeeding mask the telltale signs that you are expecting?

 Edited by: Sophie Kennedy

-It may be surprising just how easy it is to miss the early signs of pregnancy, especially if you are breastfeeding a young baby having only recently given birth.
+It may be surprising just how easy it is to miss the early signs of pregnancy when breastfeeding.
 In this informative article, revered consultant obstetrician and gynaecologist Dr Shazia Malik reveals how breastfeeding affects a woman’s body and the telltale early signs of pregnancy and also shares her expert advice on contraception following childbirth.

 Menstruation following childbirth